deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Coupled Spin System
 '''''''''''''''''''

-To create couplings between sites, we simply need to add a list of :ref:`coupling_api` objects to a spin system.
+To create couplings between sites, we simply need to add a list of :ref:`coupling_api` instances to a spin system.
 Below we create a :math:`^{2}\text{H}` and :math:`^{13}\text{C}` site as well as a coupling between them.